Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Additional Outcomes

+Despite its popularity in the redistricting literature and litigation, the efficiency gap faces a number of important limitations.
+For example, the definition of the efficiency gap implies an ideal allocation of evenly wasted votes between parties, which can be achieved through a series of 75-to-25 districts.
+This ``three-to-one'' promotion has been challenged as an unreasonable standard for fairness \citep{bernstein2022measuring}.
+Further, because the efficiency gap calculation is based in part on the number of seats, states with small numbers of seats can have near discrete, ``lumpy'' distributions of the efficiency gap \citep{nagle2017competitive, cho2017measuring}.
+Finally, this seat-based measure means that relatively small changes in vote share can cause large changes in the efficiency gap, when those changes in vote share cause seat control to flip \citep{stephanopoulos2018measure}.

-For completeness, we consider a series of alternative outcomes which measure the partisan bias of redistricting plans.
-We first consider an alternative to the efficiency gap, the dilution asymmetry \citep{gordon2024}.
+We account for these limitations by considering a series of alternative measures, including the dilution asymmetry \citep{gordon2024}.
 This measures the difference in the percentage of each party's votes that are wasted (cf.~the number of wasted votes used in the calculation of the efficiency gap).
 Similar to the efficiency gap, we consider both the absolute value of differences from simulations and signed raw values for the dilution asymmetry.

 A series of partisan bias measures are based on the seats-votes curve.
 Under a fair plan, the seats-votes curve should be symmetric \citep{katz2020}.
 We consider two groups of measures based on the seats-votes curve.
 First, we consider the ``partisan bias'' which measures the deviation from symmetry in the seats-votes curve.
 We use both the raw signed value and absolute value of the difference from simulations of the partisan bias.